Rutland (city), Vermont: Personal income

 for females.
 The per capita income for the city was $17,075.
 15.4% of the population and 10.3% of families were below the poverty line.
 Out of the total people living in poverty, 30.1% are under the age of 18 and 10.5% are 65 or older.

 Industry

 Major area employers are Rutland Regional Medical Center, General Electric Aircraft Engines (GE), OMYA, Green Mountain Power and Carris Reels.
 GE employed 975 workers in 2010.
 Casella Waste Systems is the second largest private employer (behind GE Aircraft), employing 583 employees at its headquarters on Green Hill Lane.

-Ann Clark Cookie Cutters is a cookie cutter manufacturing company located in Rutland.

 Hospital

 Rutland Regional Medical Center is Vermont's second-largest health care facility, with 188 inpatient beds and 120 physicians.